Simon Jones (cricketer)

-Simon Philip Jones MBE (born 25 December 1978) is a Welsh former cricketer, and data analytics head.
-He played international cricket for England, and county cricket for Glamorgan, Worcestershire and Hampshire, before retiring in 2013.
+Simon Philip Jones MBE (born 25 December 1978) is a Welsh former cricketer, who played internationally for the England cricket team.
+Jones played in eighteen Test matches for England, before injury ended his international career.
+He played county cricket for Glamorgan, Worcestershire and Hampshire, before retiring in 2013.
 His father, Jeff Jones, played cricket for Glamorgan and England in the 1960s.

 Early career

 A tall (6 ft 3 in) right-arm fast bowler and left-handed tail-end batsman, Jones, whose father, Jeffrey, had played for England and Glamorgan, made his county cricket debut for Glamorgan against Derbyshire at Sophia Gardens, Cardiff, on 22 August 1998.

 Jones made his Test match debut at Lord's Cricket Ground against India on 25 July 2002, at the age of 23.
 After making an impressive 44 from 43 deliveries with the bat, Jones ended the Indian first innings with figures of 2–61 off 21 overs, dismissing Ajay Ratra and Ajit Agarkar.
 In England's second innings, Jones did not bat, as England declared for 301–6, setting India a target of 568 to win.
 As India chased, Jones took 2–68, bowling Virender Sehwag, and having VVS Laxman caught by Michael Vaughan for 74, with England winning the match by 170 runs.
 Jones was left out of the subsequent three Tests, with the four-match series ending in a 1–1 draw.

 After impressing in that one Test, Jones was then selected for the 2002/2003 Ashes tour.
 However, on the first morning of the first Test at Brisbane Cricket Ground, having bowled seven overs and taken the wicket of Justin Langer, he suffered a severe injury, rupturing an anterior cruciate ligament while sliding to field a ball.
 After a lengthy recovery period, he was fit in time to tour the Caribbean.